Best Mattress 2026

 Support

-Since sleep is closely related to our health and well-being, it is essential that, in addition to our extensive research and testing, we also consult healthcare professionals such as our Chief Medical Advisor Dr. Raj Dasgupta, MD, FACP, FCCP, FAASM, quadruple board-certified in pulmonary, sleep, internal, and critical care medicine.
+Since sleep is closely related to our health and well-being, it is essential that, in addition to our extensive research and testing, we also consult healthcare professionals such as Dr. Raj Dasgupta, MD, FACP, FCCP, FAASM, and Dr. Joseph Tedesco, DPT.

-Dr. Raj advises, “A good night’s rest should be a top priority of everyone.
+Dr. Dasgupta advises, “A good night’s rest should be a top priority for everyone.
 Without enough quality sleep, you can experience memory issues and have difficulty with cognitive functions.
 It can also lead to cardiovascular disease and worsen depression and anxiety, all of which can be detrimental to your health and quality of life.”

 What to Consider When Buying a Mattress for Hip Pain

-Before adding a new mattress to your cart, you’ll want to consider a few key factors, including mattress type, your sleeping position, and firmness.
+Before adding a new mattress to your cart, you’ll want to consider a few key factors, like mattress type, your sleeping position, and firmness — as well as any personal preferences or conditions that affect how you sleep.

 Mattress Type